Gruppe-Ausschussexterner-Programmierer/color-poll/README.txt

     > filter age = 10 and sex = weiblich
     2 entries selected

-Notice the `and` key word in this quiry.
+Notice the `and` key word in this query.
 This is called a 'logical operator', and you might have run across these in math or NWT classes.
 In BSQL, there are three of them:
             and
             or